Root Canal Therapy – Odessa, TX

 Saving Teeth for Healthier Smiles

 When you experience a toothache, you may be tempted to wait to get it treated—just in case it goes away on its own.
-Well, the truth is the longer you wait to have a dentist look at it, the worse the problem will progress, because oral issues don’t get better with time.
+Well, the truth is the longer you wait to have a dentist look at it, the worse the problem will progress because oral issues don’t get better with time.
 You may need to have a root canal in order to save your ailing tooth.
 Otherwise, your tooth may require extraction altogether!
-To avoid this extreme treatment, our experts here at Boyles General Dentistry can help you retain as much of your natural smile as possible and restore you to full oral health again through this tooth-saving procedure.
+To avoid this extreme treatment, our experts here at Boyles General Dentistry can help you retain as much of your natural smile as possible and restore you to full oral health again through tooth-saving root canal therapy in Odessa, TX.

 Why Would I Need a Root Canal?